Updated - April 19

-Once the business contact is created, OCM then automatically shows communication history between you and the business contact.
+When opening Customer Manager on an email, OCM automatically shows communication history between you and the email sender.
 This include previous emails (including email sent and received by you) as well as meetings.
 Any new email and meeting between you and the business contact will now be automatically shown on the timeline.

 You can find the list of all business contacts you created by going to the Outlook's add-ins view.
 Look for the Add-ins icon on the lower left corner of Outlook -- note that you may need to first click "…" to navigate to the Add-ins window.